SaraPerezSoler/SOCIO/index.md

 Welcome to Modelling Bot Help, the bot's name is Socio and you can work with it in [Telegram](https://t.me/ModellingBot) and [Twitter](https://twitter.com/ModellingBot).
 First some tips to work with Socio:

-1. Write correctly: Socio may not undestand you well if you make mistakes.
+1. Write correctly: Socio may not understand you well if you make mistakes.
 2. If Socio can't understand some noun you can put it with "" or with determinants.
 3. Usually Socio searchs synonyms and if an element of the model matches with the noun or some synonyms, it performs the actions on that element.
 In most cases, Socio doesn't do that you want to do for this reason.
 In these cases, you can use the add command, that doesn't search synonyms.
 4. If Socio didn't understand well some senteces, you can undo the actions and try to say it with other sentence or divided.